coder36/stella/README.md

         rake bootstrap
         rake prod:build

 This will create a `./dist` folder with minified veriosn of the javascript.
+It will also pre-render a static version of the site, and embed this into the index.html

 ## Running in production mode